yohn-dezmon/ProducerConsumer/README.md

 --

-# # # I synchronized the shared variables by...
+### I synchronized the shared variables by...
-1. using the volatile keyword when defining the buffer
+- Using the volatile keyword when defining the buffer
-2. Making the buffer a BlockingQueue
+- Making the buffer a BlockingQueue
-3. Using AtomicBooleans for the burger states (cooked/delivered/inBuffer)
+- Using AtomicBooleans for the burger states (cooked/delivered/inBuffer)
-4. Using SynchronizedLists to store the Orders and the burgers that have been extracted from the buffer.
+- Using SynchronizedLists to store the Orders and the burgers that have been extracted from the buffer.